Latest Spring Boot 2.1 -Creating a Web Application

 @RequestMapping(value="/login", method = RequestMethod.GET)

-public String showLoginPage(ModelMap model){
+String showLoginPage(ModelMap model){

 return "login";